BarbyKelly/project-5/README.md

 **Sign In Menu**

-- Issue: when logged in as an Admin, 'Sign In' remained visible in Navbar, and all of the options for Admin were displayed at all times:
+- Issue: when logged in as an admin, 'Sign In' remained visible in Navbar, and all of the options for admin were displayed at all times:

    ![Sign In not ok in Navbar](docs/readme_images/sign_in_not_ok.png)